zulvkr/zulvkr.github.io/src/posts/conditional-render-by-tags-eleventy.md

 {%- endraw -%}
 ```

 Does all array methods work in Nunjucks?
 I don't even find this notion in the documentation, or is it obscured somewhere?
-I hope the ability to use built-in JavaScript object methods written in prominent way in Nunjucks documentations.
+I hope the ability to use built-in JavaScript object methods written in prominent way in Nunjucks documentation.
 It's a game changer.

 Anyway, both solutions are amazing for my use case!
 I can ditch my custom filter and use these semantic syntax.
 Lots of thanks to Ryuno-ki who pointed [this out in this thread][1] and all folks who contributed to that thread.